mpawar006/Jenkins_CI-CD_test/README.md

-# Analytics Pvt Ltd: DevOps Automation Project
+## DevOps Automation Project

 ## 📝 Project Overview

-This project was developed for Analytics Pvt Ltd to address the growing demand for their product.
-It implements a comprehensive DevOps lifecycle to automate the deployment, scaling, and operation of their application containers.
-The solution replaces their previous monolithic architecture with a modern, containerized approach managed by Kubernetes, ensuring high availability and scalability.
+This project was developed to implements a comprehensive DevOps lifecycle to automate the deployment, scaling, and operation of application containers.
+The solution uses monolithic architecture with a modern, containerized approach managed by Kubernetes, ensuring high availability and scalability.

 ---